-- I. Adobe's Executive Vice President (EVP) & General Counsel (GC) reports directly to the CEO, serves as the Secretary of the Board of Directors, and is the executive/C-level point-person for all sustainability/climate strategy, including Sustainability policy approval, oversight of Climate Risk in our SEC 10-K and quarterly 10-Q reports, and CDP sign-off.
-The General Counsel and EVP is the lead for Government Affairs and Public Policy, Real Estate and Finance Legal, Compliance, Privacy, Employment Legal, Patents and Product Legal - all sectors of Adobe business that are stakeholders in sustainability strategy and policy setting including Sustainability Policy and environmental and renewable energy policy advocacy.
-This is the main rationale for assigning our EVP/GC as the main go-to for climate-related issues, risk, opportunities, policy and strategy -- and for sign-off on CDP.
-In addition, this EVP is perfectly positioned, and tasked with a scope broad enough, to assess overall risk to the company (legal, reputational, community, product, etc.) as well as opportunities for the company to set meaningful strategy that is in line with Adobe's core values, advocating policy that accelerates our 100% renewable energy goals for both Adobe and the communities where we work and live (this role approved Adobe's participation in further support of the US CPP, We Are Still In campaigns, Virginia/Dominion Clean Power Acts, CA SB100 and Cap-and-Trade, and other policies throughout the year), government affairs (ex. support of CA's Community Choice Energy (CCE), Bangalore open access for renewable energy, CA Direct Access, etc.), to define how Adobe products may serve as climateand sustainability-related opportunities, and to provide highest-level visibility to the entire C-Suite, including CEO, the Board, employees, and community and government affairs.
-The process of monitoring of climate-related issues flows from the Sustainability Strategist to the General Counsel's VP of Government Affairs (GA), Director of CR, VP of Brand, and up to the EVP, as necessary (ex.
+I. Adobe's Executive Vice President (EVP) & General Counsel (GC) serves as the executivelevel lead for sustainability.
+This individual works as our Sustainability Sponsor for three main reasons: 1.
+Deep subject matter knowledge and high affinity for impact on climate, sustainability, resiliency, and social impact; 2.
+C-Suite and Board-level oversight; and 3.
+Governance and compliance expertise and ownership for all of Adobe.
+The GC/EVP reports directly to the CEO, serves as the Secretary of the Board of Directors, and is the executive/Clevel point-person for all sustainability/climate strategy, including Sustainability policy approval, oversight of Climate Risk in our SEC 10-K and quarterly 10-Q reports, and CDP sign-off.
+The GC/EVP is the lead for Government Affairs and Public Policy, Real Estate, and Finance Legal, Compliance, Privacy, Employment Legal, Patents, and Product Legal - all sectors of Adobe business that are stakeholders in sustainability strategy and policy setting.
+In addition, this EVP is perfectly positioned, and tasked with a scope broad enough, to assess the overall risks, whether legal, reputational, community, or product-focused to the company.
+The GC/EVP also considers opportunities for the company to set a meaningful strategy that is in line with Adobe's core values, advocating policy that accelerates our 100% renewable energy goals for both Adobe and the communities where we work and live (this role approved Adobe's participation in further support of the US CPP, We Are Still In campaigns, Virginia/Dominion Clean Power Acts, CA SB100 and Cap-and-Trade, and other policies throughout the year), government affairs (ex. support of CA's Community Choice Energy (CCE), Bangalore open access for renewable energy, CA Direct Access, etc.), to define how Adobe products may serve as climate- and sustainability-related opportunities, and to provide highest-level visibility to the entire C-Suite, including CEO, the Board, employees, and community and government affairs.
+The process of monitoring of climate-related issues flows from the Sustainability Strategist to the General Counsel's VP of Government Affairs, Director of CSR, VP of Brand, and up to the EVP, as necessary (ex.
 2018 emerging renewable energy policy in Virginia, as well as the CA SB 100, pushed up the chain to the EVP, advocacy approved for Adobe to support).
-Additionally, we there are occasions when the EVP is directly approached externally (ex.
+Additionally, there are occasions when the EVP is directly approached externally (ex.
 2017 and 2018 request from US Senators for information on renewable energy commitments), and the requests flow down through this group to take action, provide information, or monitor.
-Again, engagement with, and monitoring by, the EVP/GC on any one of these elements could take place weekly to monthly depending on need. - II.
-The Sustainability committee is comprised of 7 full-time employees, including Senior Director of Operations, Global Operations Sustainability Lead, Head of ESG Reporting, Director of Workplace Solutions, Global Head of Facilities Management, Director of CSR, and the Sustainability Strategist for Adobe.
-The Sustainability Team assesses and manages risks and opportunities according to company commitments and goals, such as our 100% renewable energy goal and verified Science Based Targets.
-The Sustainability committee works across Adobe and each team member is tasked with working with key stakeholders within the business to promote environmental responsibility, including but not limited to: Procurement and Digital Supply Chain, Tech Ops (Data Center operations), Real Estate and Workplaces Solutions, Government Affairs, Investor Relations, Risk Management, Global Marketing (comms, branding, marketing, events, etc.) and the product teams (Document Cloud, Creative Cloud, etc.) and others.
-These activities may include educating the business units on climate-related issues, making recommendations on initiatives or programs that could/should be implemented in order to address emerging risks and/or opportunities, and guidance on navigating the voluntary and required elements of climate-related corporate reporting/disclosures.
+Again, engagement with, and monitoring by, the EVP/GC on any one of these elements could take place weekly to monthly depending on need.